metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_tenant_v1_manifest.md

 Optional:

-- `affinity` (Attributes) Affinity is a group of affinity scheduling rules for the calico-kube-controllers pods.If specified, this overrides any affinity that may be set on the calico-kube-controllers Deployment.If omitted, the calico-kube-controllers Deployment will use its default value for affinity.WARNING: Please note that this field will override the default calico-kube-controllers Deployment affinity. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--affinity))
+- `affinity` (Attributes) Affinity is a group of affinity scheduling rules for the calico-kube-controllers pods.
+If specified, this overrides any affinity that may be set on the calico-kube-controllers Deployment.
+If omitted, the calico-kube-controllers Deployment will use its default value for affinity.
+WARNING: Please note that this field will override the default calico-kube-controllers Deployment affinity. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--affinity))
-- `containers` (Attributes List) Containers is a list of calico-kube-controllers containers.If specified, this overrides the specified calico-kube-controllers Deployment containers.If omitted, the calico-kube-controllers Deployment will use its default values for its containers. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers))
+- `containers` (Attributes List) Containers is a list of calico-kube-controllers containers.
+If specified, this overrides the specified calico-kube-controllers Deployment containers.
+If omitted, the calico-kube-controllers Deployment will use its default values for its containers. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--containers))
-- `node_selector` (Map of String) NodeSelector is the calico-kube-controllers pod's scheduling constraints.If specified, each of the key/value pairs are added to the calico-kube-controllers Deployment nodeSelector providedthe key does not already exist in the object's nodeSelector.If used in conjunction with ControlPlaneNodeSelector, that nodeSelector is set on the calico-kube-controllers Deploymentand each of this field's key/value pairs are added to the calico-kube-controllers Deployment nodeSelector providedthe key does not already exist in the object's nodeSelector.If omitted, the calico-kube-controllers Deployment will use its default value for nodeSelector.WARNING: Please note that this field will modify the default calico-kube-controllers Deployment nodeSelector.
+- `node_selector` (Map of String) NodeSelector is the calico-kube-controllers pod's scheduling constraints.
+If specified, each of the key/value pairs are added to the calico-kube-controllers Deployment nodeSelector provided the key does not already exist in the object's nodeSelector.
+If used in conjunction with ControlPlaneNodeSelector, that nodeSelector is set on the calico-kube-controllers Deployment and each of this field's key/value pairs are added to the calico-kube-controllers Deployment nodeSelector provided the key does not already exist in the object's nodeSelector.
+If omitted, the calico-kube-controllers Deployment will use its default value for nodeSelector.
+WARNING: Please note that this field will modify the default calico-kube-controllers Deployment nodeSelector.
-- `tolerations` (Attributes List) Tolerations is the calico-kube-controllers pod's tolerations.If specified, this overrides any tolerations that may be set on the calico-kube-controllers Deployment.If omitted, the calico-kube-controllers Deployment will use its default value for tolerations.WARNING: Please note that this field will override the default calico-kube-controllers Deployment tolerations. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--tolerations))
+- `tolerations` (Attributes List) Tolerations is the calico-kube-controllers pod's tolerations.
+If specified, this overrides any tolerations that may be set on the calico-kube-controllers Deployment.
+If omitted, the calico-kube-controllers Deployment will use its default value for tolerations.
+WARNING: Please note that this field will override the default calico-kube-controllers Deployment tolerations. (see [below for nested schema](#nestedatt--spec--es_kube_controller_deployment--spec--template--spec--tolerations))

 <a id="nestedatt--spec--es_kube_controller_deployment--spec--template--spec--affinity"></a>
 ### Nested Schema for `spec.es_kube_controller_deployment.spec.template.spec.affinity`